 6.33.5 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.

 Do not use the address of locally declared entities as storable, assignable or returnable value (except where idioms of the language make it unavoidable).
 When such an address is stored, ensure that the lifetime of the variable containing the address is completely enclosed by the lifetime of the designated object.